Property & Facility Management & Engineering

 The U.S. Environmental Protection Agency’s ENERGY STAR program includes an energy performance rating system for commercial buildings.
 In 1999, Hines became the first international and privately held real estate company in the world to commit to ENERGY STAR.
-Since then, Hines has earned labels for 316 buildings representing more than 127.8 million square feet.
+Since then, Hines has earned labels for 1,696 buildings.
 Hines’ specific ENERGY STAR strategy and initiatives are led by the ENERGY STAR Management Group (ESMG).
-This team, formed in 2001, consists of engineering leaders from Hines’ central headquarters and every U.S. Hines business region who have developed special networks with their engineering colleagues to support firm-wide energy conservation goals.
+This team, formed in 2001, consists of engineering leaders from Hines’ central headquarters and every U.S. Hines business region that has developed special networks with their engineering colleagues to support firm-wide energy conservation goals.

-Comparison of Hines ENERGY STAR-labeled Buildings to the National Median8
+Comparison of Hines ENERGY STAR-labeled Buildings to the National Median7

 savings per year